nwootton/MMM-UKNationalRail/README.md

 |`showPlatform `|Boolean.
 This shows the platform number of the train in the results grid.
 If no platform is specified it will show '-'<br><br>**Default:** true|

-To find the CRS Station codes for the 'stations of interest' go here: http://www.railwaycodes.org.uk/crs/CRS0.shtm
+To find the CRS Station codes for the 'stations of interest' go here: http://www.railwaycodes.org.uk/crs/CRS0.shtm or use OpenStreetMap.
+Information on using OpenStreetMap is found inthe CRS.md file in this repo

 ## Transport API